 3-Year Retreat

-According to the Vajrayana Buddhist system it’s possible to become enlightened in a single lifetime.
-The idea with 3-year retreat is to pack an entire lifetime’s wisdom practice into the smallest possible package, taking a direct shot at trying to become enlightened.
-Traditionally the 3-year retreat has sometimes been treated as a prerequisite for becoming a lama (aka master meditation teacher).
+According to the Vajrayana Buddhist system, it is possible to achieve enlightenment in a single lifetime.
+The idea of the three-year retreat is to condense an entire lifetime of wisdom practice into the shortest possible period, seeking enlightenment directly.
+Traditionally, the three-year retreat has been considered a prerequisite for becoming a lama (i.e., a meditation master).

-The retreat is cloistered, meaning that participants remain within the retreat boundaries for the entire duration of the retreat without any visitors.
-In a modern context this also means no telephone calls, emails, nor internet.
+The retreat is secluded, meaning participants remain within the retreat boundaries for its entire duration without any visitors.
+In a modern context, this also means no phone calls, emails, or internet access.

-This tradition was transferred to the west in the 1970s.
-Since then, hundreds of practitioners have participated in 3-year retreats in France, Spain, Canada, the United States, Australia and elsewhere.
+This tradition was brought to the West in the 1970s.
+Since then, hundreds of practitioners have participated in three-year retreats in France, Spain, Canada, the United States, Australia, and other countries.

-We hope to establish an ongoing cycle of 3-year retreats at Tergar Podentes.
-Our goal is to begin the first 3-year retreat in November 2026.
-We will begin accepting applications by early 2025.
+We hope to establish a continuous cycle of 3-year retreats at Tergar Samadhi (Podentes, Portugal).
+Our goal is to begin the first 3-year retreat in November 2028.

 Designed by Mingyur Rinpoche